satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 Then something similar happens to another place.
 Maria begins to lose her focus.
 She now jumps back and forth between modules.
 She updates some code, then she has to update specs.
 Do they cover everything that's needed?
 Oh that's already too many things to grasp.

 In the meantime she tests the application manually.
 Some functionality is broken, but wait all the specs were green.
-Ok, time to get back to code and fix the issue.
+OK, time to get back to code and fix the issue.
 But the error was so cryptic.
 How to find where did it happen?

 Maria wants to use `git bisect` to find the exact commit where that error was introduced.
 But she was doing commits randomly and almost all of them have the application in broken state.